gabrielefalace/expressTM/README.md

 # Threat Flow
 A condensed Threat Modeling technique based on STRIDE and LINDDUN.

+## ⚠️ corrections TODO
+"U" only for entities, like users

 # Summary

 Yet another threat modeling technique tailored to do a simple yet effective (enough) threat modeling.
 It's based on classic STRIDE methodology and